 anger with kindness

 Milk and Honey begins with a statement: this is the journey of/ surviving through poetry.
-In an interview with the actress Emma Watson (Harry Potter Saga, Little Women), Kaur stated: “Writing for me is a romantic relationship, it’s a spiritual connection and it’s when I feel closest to myself”.
-Indeed, the book explores intimate but universal themes: abuse, sorrow, self-esteem, feminism, love.
-There are four sections (The Hurting, The Loving, The Breaking and The Healing), and each one focuses on a different part of the life of the narrator.
+In an interview with the actress Emma Watson (Harry Potter Saga, Little Women), Kaur stated: “Writing for me is a romantic relationship, it’s a spiritual connection, and it’s when I feel closest to myself.”
+Indeed, the book explores intimate but universal themes: abuse, sorrow, self-esteem, feminism, and love.
+There are four sections (The Hurting, The Loving, The Breaking, and The Healing), each focusing on a different part of the narrator’s life.
 It is a diary about pain and about the process that leads to overcoming it.

 you were a dragon long before